precice/tutorials/two-scale-heat-conduction/README.md

 ### DuMu<sup>x</sup> setup

 To solve either the macro or micro simulations with the DuMu<sup>x</sup> framework, the necessary DUNE modules need to be downloaded and set up.
-This is done by:

-* Setting the environment variable `DUNE_CONTROL_PATH` to `.` (the current directory specified by a relative path).
-* Running `sh setup-dumux.sh` in the tutorial folder.
+This is done by running `sh setup-dumux.sh` in the tutorial folder.

-Note that if the `DUNE_CONTROL_PATH` points to an existing installation of the `dune_common` module, this may lead to problems in running the `setup-dumux.sh` script.
+Note that if an existing installation of DUNE modules is detected in a default location, this may lead to problems in running the `setup-dumux.sh` script.
+The environment variable `DUNE_CONTROL_PATH` is suppressed by the script.

 ## Running the simulation